 The old guardrail lay in large pieces next to the bridge, making it easy to climb down the riverbank.
 If I could have lifted any of the chunks, I would have been sorely tempted to haul it home.
 I’m not sure what I’d have done with it, though!

 Under the bridge it was easy to see outlines of the boards used to create the formwork into which which the concrete was poured.
 This photo shows a similar bridge under construction in the 1920s, its wooden falsework partially in place, creating arches.
 A formwork is placed on that and concrete poured into it.

 The original guardrail remains at the bridge’s south end.
 It’s hard to believe, in this age of nine-lane freeways, that a bridge this narrow could ever have been part of a US highway.

 It’s sad that this old bridge has been so neglected and that its repairs have not been sympathetic to its design.

-I took several more photos of this bridge, and they’re all available at this set on Flickr.
+I took several more photos of this bridge, and they’re all available here on Flickr.